stakater/mto-docs/content/installation/helm.md

   serviceAccount:
     # Annotations to add to the service account
     annotations: {}
-    # The name of the service account to use.
+    # The name of the service account to use
     # If not set and create is true, a name is generated using the fullname template
     name: "controller-manager"